How to deal with an employee who is undergoing IVF treatment

 - Allow employees paid time off for antenatal appointments from the point of implantation of the fertilised ova.

-- Comply with the duty to carry out a risk assessment of the employee's role on notification that she is pregnant and take measures to reduce or remove any risks identified.
+- Comply with the duty to carry out a risk assessment of the employee's role on notification that they are pregnant and take measures to reduce or remove any risks identified.

 - Treat information relating to an employee who is undergoing IVF with confidentiality and comply with data protection rules in relation to processing health information.

 - Consider introducing an IVF policy to demonstrate an understanding of the issues and a commitment to support employees.